KhronosGroup/SPIRV-LLVM-Translator/README.md

 ### Build with SPIRV-Tools

-The translator can use [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools) to generate assembly with conformant syntax.
+The translator can use [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools) to generate assembly with widely adopted syntax.
 If SPIRV-Tools have been installed prior to the build it will be detected and used automatically.
 However it is also possible to enable use of SPIRV-Tools from a custom location using the following instructions: